gp0710/fetchAPISandbox/README.md

 ## Overview

--Practice using Javascript DOM functions
+- Practice using Javascript DOM functions
--Learn to fetch data from a text file and API
+- Learn to fetch data from a text file and API

 ### Links